The thing about Easter eggs is this: No matter how you dye them, it’s a hot mess.

 And how about the massive number of hard-boiled eggs you then have to eat over the next few weeks?
 I love eggs, but me thinks there’s a better way!

-When I found these plastic look-alike eggs at Michaels and decided to go a little different route this year.
+When I found these plastic look-alike eggs at Michaels, I decided to go a little different route this year.

 So we tried something else this year.
 Easy-peasy watercolor Easter eggs.